 19.19 If the initial accounting for a business combination is incomplete by the end of the reporting period in which the combination occurs, the acquirer shall recognise in its financial statements provisional amounts for the items for which the accounting is incomplete.
 Within twelve months after the acquisition date, the acquirer shall retrospectively adjust the provisional amounts recognised as assets and liabilities at the acquisition date (ie account for them as if they were made at the acquisition date) to reflect new information obtained.
-Beyond twelve months after the acquisition shall be recognised only to correct a material error in accordance with Section 10 Accounting Policies, Estimates and Errors.
+Beyond twelve months after the acquisition date, adjustments to the initial accounting for a business combination shall be recognised only to correct a material error in accordance with Section 10 Accounting Policies, Estimates and Errors.